Skip to content

 • URLs: Must be publicly accessible HTTPS URLs

-• Formats: Supported formats: raw, qcow2, iso
+• Formats: Supported formats: raw, iso (support for .qcow2, .vmdk, etc. coming by end of 2025)

 • Size: Assets should be optimized for network transfer